Erica Peterson, Bayfield WI – Board Chair

 Mark Weller, Waunakee WI – Vice Chair

 So, who is the guy who leads the team to take killer shots of our famous lighthouses imbued with the Milky Way?
 Mark Weller.
-In his spare time he is President and CEO of Access Wisconsin, a telecom firm based near Madison.
-Prior to that he was senior producer for news and public affairs at Wisconsin Public Television.
+In his spare time he is a full time artist and is recently retired as president and CEO of a telecom firm based near Madison.
+Prior to that he was senior producer for news and public affairs at PBS Wisconsin.

 Rick Charboneau, Washburn WI – Treasurer